-If you are bored with the Windows interface and you are tired of its default customization options, you should try some personalization packages that are found on the web.
-In this article we'll share 15 free mouse cursor schemes for Windows 7 and Windows 8.1 that you can use to improve the visuals of your operating system.
+If you are bored with the Windows interface and you are tired of its default customization options, you should try some personalization packages.
+One of the best ways to make your Desktop look unique is to use a new mouse cursor theme.
+You'll find plenty of them on the Internet.
+Today, we're going to share with you 20 of the best free mouse cursor schemes for Windows, which you can use to improve the visuals of your operating system.
 Let's get started:

 1. Metro X Cursor Set